University of Hawaii at Hilo Men's Basketball

 Whether you're a current high school player exploring options through our high school program or a graduate looking for a post-grad year, FCP provides the coaching, competition, and college placement support to help you reach programs like University of Hawaii at Hilo.

-Targeting University of Hawaii at Hilo?
+Compete at the Level University of Hawaii at Hilo Scouts

-Research compiled by the FCP recruiting staff · Last updated March 2026
+Research compiled by the FCP recruiting staff · Last updated April 2026

 Connect With Our Team